msiebuhr/documentation/content/tracing/advanced_usage/_index.md

 ## Correlate Traces and Logs

-For each generated trace, there can be log events written by the monitored functions and applications.
-Datadog tracing libraries can automatically inject a `trace_id` and `span_id` into your logs and it will be shown when viewing a trace.
+The correlation between traces and logs is improved by automatically adding a `trace_id` and `span_id` in your logs with the Tracing Libraries.
+This can then be used in the Datadog platform to show you the exact logs correlated to the observed trace.

-{{< img src="tracing/trace_id_injection.png" alt="Logs in Traces" responsive="true" style="width:85%;">}}
+{{< img src="tracing/trace_id_injection.png" alt="Logs in Traces" responsive="true" style="width:100%;">}}

 {{< tabs >}}
 {{% tab "Java" %}}